Stay Connected: Frequently Asked Questions

-It is the list of other sQuidd.io members who have agreed to share their logs with you, and whom have allowed to view your logs.
+It is the list of other sQuidd.io members who have agreed to share their logs with you, and whom you have allowed to view your logs.
 You can invite friends using email or, if you have sailing Facebook friends, send them invites.
 To manage your Follow-list, log into sQuidd.io, go to the Dashboard and click on the Update Follow List button in the You are following section.

 Q. How often do you report a user's position?

 As often as the user decides to report his/her position.
 As a default, each log post is manual so it is entirely up to the discretion of the user when to send your position updates.
 If you use our OpenCPN plugin you can set the reporting period from ten seconds to once a day.

 Q. How do you post a position update using your iPhone, Android or other GPS-enabled phone?